Luke Hodge

 Luke Hodge (born 15 June 1984) is a former Australian rules football player who played with the Hawthorn Football Club and the Brisbane Lions in the Australian Football League (AFL).
 He played for the Hawthorn Football Club from 2002 to 2017, captaining the club from 2011 to 2016.
 In 2018, Hodge moved to the Brisbane Lions, before retiring in 2019.

 Hodge started his career playing on the half-back flank but as his career progressed he has been known to push up into the midfield.
 He is a four-time premiership player, three-time premiership captain and a two-time Norm Smith Medallist.
 Hodge is widely regarded as one of the most respected players, in particular as a captain, to have ever participated in the sport.

+As of 2023, Hodge has played the most VFL/AFL games of any number-one draft pick (346 games played), is the only number-one draft pick to win a Norm Smith Medal, is one of just three number-one draft picks to have won a premiership, and has won the most premierships of any number-one draft pick (4).

 Early life

 Hodge was born in the Victorian town of Colac.
-Hodge supported Richmond during his childhood, with his favourite player being Matthew Richardson.
+He supported Richmond during his childhood, with his favourite player being Matthew Richardson.

 AFL career

 Hawthorn (2002–2017)

 Hodge played as a half-back flanker and midfielder during his playing career.
 Recruited from the Geelong Falcons Under 18 team, Hodge made his debut in 2002.

-Hodge was recruited from the Geelong Falcons Under-18 Football Club, and in 2001 nominated for the 2001 AFL Draft.
+Hodge was recruited from the Geelong Falcons Under-18 Football Club, and in 2001 nominated for the 2001 AFL draft.
 He was the number-one draft choice of Hawthorn Football Club (which had been traded from Fremantle for Trent Croad and Luke McPharlin).
 Throughout his career he was often compared with Chris Judd, who was chosen with the third selection in the same draft.